zly5/Parallel-Computing-Lab/README.md

 ## OpenCL

+OpenCL_vectorAdd.c is a simple vector addition OpenCL example

 OpenCL_Mixer.c OpenCL_Mixer.c is a matrix multiplication implementation using OpenCL.

 a.cl a.cl is a kernel function for OpenCL matrix multiplication